haraldk/TwelveMonkeys/README.md

   * ICO RGB, 16, 24 and 32 bit
   * CUR Indexed color, 1, 4 and 8 bit
   * CUR RGB, 16, 24 and 32 bit
+* *3.1* Note: These formats are now part of the BMP plugin

 #### MS Windows Thumbs DB (Thumbs.db)